-The Arkansas Unemployment Denial Appeal Process
+Learn About the Arkansas Unemployment Denial Appeal Process

 If you are denied unemployment benefits in AR, you can still file an unemployment denial appeal with the Arkansas Appeal Tribunal to protest the original decision.
 During the appeals process for denied unemployment insurance, benefit recipients must continue to file for unemployment on a weekly basis until a final decision is issued.

 Note: Granted benefits can be contested by your former employer, and if his or her appeal is granted, you will be required to pay back any benefits you have already received.

-Wrongful Termination Rules and Clauses in Arkansas
+Learn About Wrongful Termination in Arkansas

 If your employer violated wrongful termination laws and you were denied unemployment benefits in Arkansas, you may be able to have the ruling overturned.
 If an employee resigned for or was terminated for any of the following reasons, he or she will need to inform the DSW office during the application process so that UI benefits are not denied:

-• The applicant was subject to physical, sexual or verbal harassment.
+- The applicant was subject to physical, sexual or verbal harassment.

-• The workplace provided was unsafe or unsanitary.
+- The workplace provided was unsafe or unsanitary.

-• The employer violated state or federal employment laws, including discrimination laws.
+- The employer violated state or federal employment laws, including discrimination laws.

-• The applicant fell ill or was hospitalized.
+- The applicant fell ill or was hospitalized.

 How to Avoid Having Your Arkansas Unemployment Benefits Denied

 To avoid having your unemployment benefits denied, you also need to provide an accurate account of your previous earnings so that you can receive the monetary amount you need.
 If you fail to report income, or you report more or less than you actually earn on purpose, you could face charges of fraud.

 Applicants will be denied unemployment benefits in Arkansas immediately if they meet certain circumstances.
 If you are terminated for refusing to follow orders or because of your job performance, you will more than likely not qualify for benefits.
 Former employees who voluntarily quit their jobs may not meet eligibility requirements either.

 Note that you will not necessarily have your unemployment compensation benefits denied if you decide to take on part-time work while you are unemployed in Arkansas.
-This is allowed, as long as certain conditions are met and the worker does not exceed 40 hours per week.
+This is allowed as long as certain conditions are met and the worker does not exceed 40 hours per week.
 Any income earned during periods of unemployment must be reported to the state by the applicant, and the amount that you earn must be less than 140 percent of your determined monetary amount.

-Your claim may become inactive if you are incarcerated, go on vacation, become ill or leave the United States.
+Your claim may become inactive if you are incarcerated, go on vacation, become ill, or leave the United States.
 If this occurs, you will no longer receive benefits.
 However, you are allowed to continue receiving benefits from the state of Arkansas for up to two weeks if you elect to look for unemployment in another state.
 Once this time period ends, you will need to apply for benefits in your new state.